flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   ""

-tokenUrl string
+tokenUrl (string)
 --------------------------------------------------------------------------------

-**Description**: OPTIONAL: Your IdP's token endpoint.
+OPTIONAL: Your IdP's token endpoint.
 It'll be discovered from flyte admin's OAuth Metadata endpoint if not provided.

 **Default Value**: